SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 SlyEdit.cfg with the dictionaryFilenames option.
 Dictionary files need to be in the format dictionary_<languageName>.txt, where <languageName> is the name of the language.
-Also, ideally, the language names should follow standard language tags, as in "en-us" for English (US), etc.  See these web page for more information: https://en.wikipedia.org/wiki/Language_localisation http://www.lingoes.net/en/translator/langcode.htm
+Also, ideally, the language names should follow standard language tags, as in "en-us" for English (US), etc.  See these web pages for more information: https://en.wikipedia.org/wiki/Language_localisation http://www.lingoes.net/en/translator/langcode.htm